omkarfadtare965/Practical_data_science/README.md

 - Athena processes the query on the specified dataset, stores the results in S3, and returns them as a Pandas DataFrame.
 - When running highly complex analytical queries against large volumes of data, Athena automatically scales out and divides the query into simpler ones to run in parallel.
 This capability is possible because Athena is built on Presto, an open-source distributed SQL engine designed for this purpose.

-### Data Visualization:
+## Data visualization:
-- Depending on what kind of data you are exploring and what kind of relationships in the data you're looking for, the type of visualizations you use might be different.
+- The type of visualizations you use may vary depending on the type of data you're exploring and the relationships you're examining within the data.
-- Pandas an open source library, is used for data analysis and data manipulation. - NumPy an open source library, is used to perform scientific computing in Python.
+- Pandas, an open-source library, is utilized for data analysis and manipulation.
+- NumPy, another open-source library, facilitates scientific computing in Python.
-- Matplotlib helps to create static animated and interactive visualizations.
+- Matplotlib aids in creating static, animated, and interactive visualizations.
-- Seaborn is based on matplotlib, and adds statistical data visualizations.
+- Seaborn, built on top of matplotlib, enhances visualizations with statistical data analysis.

-### Statistical bias and Feature importance:
+## Statistical bias and Feature importance:
-- Statistical bias and Feature importance allow you to gain a better understanding of your data and a better understanding of the quality of your data.
+- Statistical bias and feature importance help you gain a better understanding of your data quality and how individual features contribute to your model.
 - These concepts also allow you to explore how the individual features of your datasets contribute to the final model.
-- A data set is considered to be biased if it cannot completely and accurately represent the underlying problem space.
-Statistical bias is a tendency of a statistic to either overestimate or underestimate a parameter.
+- A dataset is biased if it fails to accurately represent the underlying problem space.
+Statistical bias refers to a statistic's tendency to either overestimate or underestimate a parameter.
-- For example, a dataset where fraudulent credit card transactions are rare, can lead to ineffective fraud detection models as they are unlikely to recognize fraudulent transactions due to lack of exposure to them.
+- For instance, in a dataset where fraudulent credit card transactions are rare, fraud detection models may struggle to identify fraudulent transactions due to lack of exposure.
-- Another example is, let's say, we have products review data set in which one product category A has large number of reviews and fewer number of reviews for other product category B and C.
+- Similarly, consider a product review dataset where one product category (A) has a large number of reviews compared to categories B and C. When building a sentiment prediction model using this biased dataset, the model may accurately predict sentiments for category A products but perform poorly for categories B and C.
-- When you build a product sentiment prediction model with this biased data set, the resulting model could very well detect sentiment of new products that belong to product category A. But for newer products that belong to other product category B and C, your sentiment model is not going to be really accurate.
-- One way to address this problem is to add more examples of fraud transactions to your training dataset.
+- One solution to this issue is to augment the training dataset with more examples of fraudulent transactions.

 __Types of Bias:__
 > 1) Activity bias: